arefin/go-ai-agent/step-03-read-file/README.md

 # Adding our first tool: `read_file`
-This step corresponds to the entire section entitled "The `read_file` tool".
+This step corresponds to the entire section entitled "The `read_file` tool."